 Mike: Do you tie down and rig your Lance camper a certain way to take it off-road?

-Jefe: Without a 3-point or 4-point truck camper attachment system on a flatbed, I have relied on “working” the four tie downs to be appropriate to the road surface.
+Jefe: Without a three-point or four-point truck camper attachment system on a flatbed, I have relied on “working” the four tie downs to be appropriate to the road surface.
 The frames on all pickup trucks are built to flex/tweak/rack.
 The truck bed will flex right along with it.
 This all depends on road surface and how twisted up you allow the axles.
 If you do not considerably loosen the rearmost tie-downs crawling over an undulating road surface, the twisting frame will try to pull your truck camper apart, little by little, by making the camper conform to the truck bed and frame twisting.
 Why the rearmost?
 In jacking the truck camper up above the truck bed for removal, I noticed most of the weight of the truck camper is on the forward jacks.
 Hmm?
 Little weight on the rear, at least on mine.
 I allow the rear of the truck camper frame to “float” and actually lift off the bed on one side or the other, trying not to conform to the twisting frame/bed, just follow the attitude of the front tie-downs.
 For off-roading, there is no room for camper jacks.
 They are just heavy outriggers ready to make contact with a slowly passing boulder.
 I remove them as soon as the camper is on the truck and leave them at home.
 Another issue I have pursued is to store nothing on the roof; all weighty items should be stored as low as possible.
 Potato chips, tea bags, and beer cozies; up high.

 Mike: What measures do you take to prevent your Lance camper from shifting and sliding around in your truck bed?

 Jefe: A thin, heavyweight bed mat and Lance camper brackets (aka centering guides) are a good start.
 I went through all the other permutations including; a fiberglass bed liner (huge mistake as the camper just skated around), a thick rubber mat (too spongy which increases your side-to-side sway) and nothing but the bed, which is pretty tough on the bottom of your truck camper.
 I tried without the brackets but the truck camper still would slide from side-to-side putting inordinate stress on the tie-downs, especially when you loosen the rear for axle twisting.
 There is only one way the camper can move now and that’s rearward when the tie-downs are very loose.
-The Dodge has a footman’s loop on each side outboard of the tailgate which could use a 1,000 pound strap to hold the box in the bed.
+The Dodge has a footman’s loop on each side outboard of the tailgate which could use a 1,000-pound strap to hold the box in the bed.
 I have had the camper try to make it’s way out the back going up steep hills for miles but it doesn’t get very far.
 The strap should contain the egress.

 Mike: What modifications have you made to your truck camper and why did you decide against going solar?

 Jefe: Solar power is very inviting, but with all those tree branches dragging on the aluminum roof and the weight of solar panels up high, I think I’ll pass for this lifetime.
 I purchased the model with no air conditioning, nor a built-in generator to keep the weight down.
 On off-season trips we take the Honda EU2000i on the off chance we need to run a house current device or charge batteries.
 I have some mods I’d like to make on the truck camper.
 I would like to loose both the front window and the pass through window as I find them useless and only there to transmit cold and heat, add weight and leak.
-If I had the 4-season insulation package, I would be happy as we are non-summer campers.
+If I had the four-season insulation package, I would be happy as we are non-summer campers.
 In the end, I think I bought the right truck camper for us as there is very little I would change.
 You know, if it’s paid for, it fits your needs; and you are accustomed to and can work around its foibles, you might be a happy camper.

 Mike: What pickup truck do you presently drive and why did you choose that make and model?

 Jefe: I purchased my 2001 Dodge 2500 4×4 pickup truck brand new at the dawn of the diesel wars.
-I purchased it because it was the first year for a 35 spline, Dana 80 rear axle, the Cummins HO turbo diesel engine that used a bullet proof NV6500, 6-speed transmission, an NV241HD (wide chain to absorb the shock loading during snow plowing), disc brakes all around, and could run on third-world diesel fuel with pretty good mpg.
+I purchased it because it was the first year for a 35-spline, Dana 80 rear axle, the Cummins HO turbo diesel engine that used a bullet proof NV6500, 6-speed transmission, an NV241HD (wide chain to absorb the shock loading during snow plowing), disc brakes all around, and could run on third-world diesel fuel with pretty good mpg.
 No smog device.
 No soot bag.
 No urea canister.
 Not as simple as the first generation Cummins, but with a much more stout drive train.
 My choices had to do with tradeoffs.
 Notice my choice was focused on drive train strength and survivability, certainly not Dodge’s notoriously flimsy fit and finish.
 Oh, and it was the only truck engine and drive train that year in which I had any confidence about it outlasting me.
 So far, so good at 150,000 miles.

 Mike: What off-road modifications have you made to your truck?